realityforge/knife-cookbook-doc/README.md

 #### Step 4

+In each definition add documentation like:

+      =begin
+        #<
+        This definition does something useful.

+        @param user User to run as.
+        @param group User group to run as.

+        @section Examples

+            # An example of my awesome service
+            mycookbook_awesome_definition "app resources" do
+              user 'appuser'
+              group 'appgroup'
+            end
+        #>
+      =end

+#### Step 5

 Finally the user should add some documentation fragments into the `doc/` dir.
 Most importantly you should add `doc/overview.md` which will replace the first `Description` section of the readme.
 You should also add a `doc/credit.md` which